-We've noticed a pattern after years of comparing the best webcams to notebook testing: Built-in webcams generally .
-With the exception of a few standouts, those cameras are grainy, blurry, off-color and lacking in detail.
+We've noticed a pattern after years of comparing the best webcams to notebook testing: Built-in webcams generally stink.
+With the exception of a few standouts, those cameras are grainy, blurry, off-color, and lacking in detail.
 It’s frustrating to purchase a laptop with a built-in webcam only for it to be absolutely terrible.
 That said, purchasing an external webcam that renders better image and video quality is oftentimes a must.
 With that in mind, we bring you the best webcams of 2022.

-These are the best webcams today:
+Here are the best webcams:

 The $60 Logitech HD Webcam C920 was an easy favorite.
 Images that we took with the 1080p camera were sharp, color-accurate and crystal clear.
 The C920's 78-degree field of view could comfortably fit two people in the frame for a teleconference.
 Software that comes with the C920 lets you implement filters, adjust the angle, use the webcam as a security camera and take photos to save to your hard drive.

 This is by far the best webcam out there, and there’s no way any reasonable person could return to the terrible webcams that would be attached to a standard laptop.
 The Logitech HD Webcam C920 absolute decimates the competition, and once you try it, it’s unlikely you’ll regret it.
 Additionally, it’s great value. $60 for a webcam isn’t a considerably steep price to pay for a future of crisp and clear images.

 See our Logitech HD Webcam C920 review.

 While the first entry in this list balances quality and affordability, the Insta360 Link is the right choice for anyone with a considerable budget.
 It'll cost you $300, but it offers 4K resolution, a solid pair of noise-cancelling microphones and great low-light performance.